Pole Classes & Studios: How to Find the Right Fit

 So where to from here?

-1. Start by running the four-point evaluation plan discussed earlier on this page.
+1. Start by reading the How to Choose a Pole Dancing Studio guide, and running the three-point evaluation plan you'll find there.
 It will help you assess whether a studio is a good fit for you once you're ready to visit.

 2. Search the directory mentioned just above to find studios near you.